AgriFin’s COVID-19 Response

 Linking Smallholders to First-Loss Crop Insurance

 In collaboration with the World Bank ‘Disruptive Agricultural Technologies (DATs)’ project, AgriFin is supporting agribusinesses to grow their scale, improve their profitability and competitiveness, and address other critical business constraints.
-We partnered with one of the DAT cohorts, Acre Africa, to support expansion of insurance to 15 counties in Kenya.
-Since the emergence of the COVID-19 pandemic, Acre have pivoted how they market to farmers, using phone-based instead of field-based acquisition of insurance clients, leveraging bulk messaging and World Bank / County data.
+We partnered with one of the DAT cohorts, Acre Africa, to support the expansion of insurance to 15 counties in Kenya.
+Since the emergence of the COVID-19 pandemic, Acre has pivoted how they market to farmers, using phone-based instead of the field-based acquisition of insurance clients, leveraging bulk messaging and World Bank / County data.
 This pivot has resulted in reduced costs, increased customer acquisition, and expanded value chain reach.
 Similarly, in partnership with Pula Advisors, AgriFin is piloting a seed insurance project with Kenya Seed Company in the maize value chain.
-The acquisition process, which was originally in-person, transitioned to mobile phone-based recruitment and training via text messaging supplemented by a call center facility, early results showing high uptake and reduction in operational and logistics costs.
+The acquisition process, which was originally in-person, transitioned to mobile phone-based recruitment and training via text messaging supplemented by a call center facility, with early results showing high uptake and reduction in operational and logistics costs.

 Providing Interactive Voice Response (IVR) and Gamified Content to Support Public Health Messaging

 In partnership with Viamo – Nigeria’s leading IVR channel and Airtel – one of Nigeria’s leading mobile service providers, AgriFin supported the gamification of key hygiene and COVID-19 safe farming messages in Nigeria’s 5 most common languages.